orgaworl/Course-Notes/README.md

 # Course-Notes

-This is a repositories in personnal use.
+Just a repositories for personal use.

 orgaworl@outlook.com